MementoMori15x6/15x6-sim/manuscript/01-Chapter_01_The_Board_Rules_Moves_and_the_Physics_of_Persistence.md

 The fifteen rules define the board.
 Interactions resolve into six evolutionarily stable sign combinations: Mutualism (+/+), Commensalism (+/0), Exploitationism (+/–), Competition (–/–), Amensalism (0/–), Neutralism (0/0).

 Under finite resources and thermodynamic constraint, the space of stable interactions reduces to these six classes.
 No seventh survives evolutionary filtering.
+*Footnote: The (+/–) move is formally termed **Exploitationism** in this framework to emphasise systemic extractive replication across scales (biological to digital), encompassing both parasitism and predation.*

 ### Why Only Six?